CALIFORNIA DEMOCRATIC PARTY

 Section 3.
 Regions

-A. The Southern Region shall be comprised of Imperial, Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Barbara and Ventura.
+A. The Southern Region shall be comprised of counties of Imperial, Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Barbara and Ventura.

 B. The counties in California not included in the Southern Region shall comprise the Northern Region.